Florida Community College offers many

 loan is awarded based on need.
 Interest is paid by the government

-while you are enrolled at least half-time.
+while the student is enrolled at least half-time.

 A low interest loan provided